senges/catalog/README.md

 # Catalog

 Catalog makes tool installation inside containers super easy, fast and clean.
+A comprehensive currated list of available tools is available in [TOOLS.md](./TOOLS.md).

 > Catalog is built for apt based distributions.
 > Feel free to improve !